 - Cleaning instructions for Mass and other events.

-- Guidelines for celebrating Sacraments of Initiation During COVID-19.
+- Guidelines for celebrating Sacraments of Initiation, funerals and weddings During COVID-19.

 - A discernment tool to help parishes establish when and how non-worship gatherings should resume.

 - A facility usage agreement template that addresses COVID-19 expectations.

 - A risk acknowledgment template for youth gatherings.

 The Diocese of Des Moines continues to monitor the public health situation in southwest Iowa by watching county specific COVID-19 data, and by frequently consulting with local medical experts and diocesan priests.
 If the diocese observes a significant local increase in COVID-19 cases over the course of two weeks they will consider resuming previous phase restrictions on gatherings and public Masses.
 These decisions will be made on a county specific basis, and in consultation with the diocesan regathering team, local pastors, and medical experts.